MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 - Methodology:
      - To identify hospitals with unusually long patient stays, the average Length of Stay (LOS) for each condition was first calculated across all hospitals.
 Then, each hospital’s own average LOS for those same conditions was compared against the broader average.
 Hospitals with a consistently higher LOS than the condition norm were flagged and ranked by how often this occurred.
      - This approach highlights where patients tend to remain hospitalized longer than expected.
 However, longer LOS doesn’t always indicate inefficiency — it can also reflect valid factors such as case severity, hospital specialization, or availability of post-acute care options.
 For example, a facility focused on complex cancer treatment or rehabilitation may naturally show longer stays than general hospitals.

 - Insights Gained:
      - Several hospitals, including Clark, Jackson and Garcia Hospital, Malone Group Hospital, and Davis LLC Hospital, appeared most frequently with higher-than-average LOS across conditions.
-Many of these institutions may serve as regional or specialty centers where complex or chronic patients are treated, explaining the extended durations.
+These institutions may serve as regional or specialty centers where complex or chronic patients are treated, explaining the extended durations.
 At the same time, consistently elevated LOS across a wide range of conditions may signal an inefficient turnover rate.
+More information is needed to determine causality.

 ```
 SELECT hospital, COUNT (*) as COUNT